tetyanaloskutova/remote-works/docs/guides/taxes.rst

   .. warning::

-    By default, Saleor is making requests to the VatLayer API through HTTP (insecure), if you are using a paid VatLayer subscription, you may want to set the settings ``VATLAYER_USE_HTTPS`` to ``True``.
+    By default, Remote-works is making requests to the VatLayer API through HTTP (insecure), if you are using a paid VatLayer subscription, you may want to set the settings ``VATLAYER_USE_HTTPS`` to ``True``.